Where will Harry and Meghan go on honeymoon?

 It's also very discreet, with no restaurants or even shops around.

-While Tromvik is most popular in the winter, it would be decidedly quieter in May, which could prove to be the deciding factor for Harry and Markle.
+While Tromvik is most popular in the winter, it would be decidedly quieter in May, which could prove to be the deciding factor for Harry and Meghan.

 Likelihood rating: 4 / 10